ology/techn.ology.net/blog/2026/02/24/musical-rhythms-with-math-in-python/index.markdown

 **About the author**

 Gene is a long-time musician and software engineer.
-His personal website is [https://www.ology.net/](https://www.ology.net/).
+His personal website is [https://www.ology.net/](https://www.ology.net/) and [pypi packages](https://pypi.org/user/ology/).